-In fact, nearly 80 percent of fashion, luxury, and cosmetics brands used influencer marketing campaigns in 2017.
-From established brands to new fashion labels, many brands leveraging influencer marketing to grow their businesses.
+From established fashion brands to new fashion labels, many beauty brands are leveraging influencer marketing to grow their businesses.

 1. Branded Hashtags